 In the Shared with People and Shared with Channels tabs of the edit page, you will find the list of users and channels the current and old contributors shared their asset with.
 If you want to share the content with new people or channels, press the Share button in the top right corner of the section.
-Further information about the Shared with People and Shared with Channels tabs.
+More about the Shared with People and Shared with Channels tabs.
 Let’s come back to the Assets tab on the Channels Management page.
 If you click on the icon in the Channels or the People column, showing how many channels and people the asset has been shared with, you will be redirected to the Shared with People and Shared with Channels tabs on the asset’s edit page.

 If you want to edit, assign to or unassign from channels, delete an asset or change its contributor click the ellipsis icon on the right side of the asset row in the table, then select the corresponding option.
 You can also select multiple assets with a single action, by selecting the checkboxes next to the assets’ names or flagging the checkbox in the top row to select all of the assets on the page currently shown, and then clicking Choose Action in the bottom right corner to perform the same action on all of the selected assets.

-When changing the contributor of an asset, the new contributor will be able to edit the asset while the old one no longer has these permissions.
+Please Note: When changing the contributor of an asset, the new contributor will be able to edit the asset while the old one no longer has these permissions.

 You can also filter the content of the table by clicking on the filter icon on top of the table to see the complete filter list and to make your selection.
 Filters are applied in real-time.
 If you need to look for specific content, use the free text search area near the filter icon.